-- Subject to section 78, the Tribunal contemplated in section 70(1)(a) must determine its own internal arrangements, proceedings and procedures and those of its committees by drafting rules for- - (a) the convening of meetings; - (b) the procedure at meetings; and - (c) the frequency of meetings. - (2) The Tribunal may constitute itself to comprise one or more panels to determine- - (a) applications in specific geographical areas; - (b) applications in specific areas within the municipality; or - (c) a particular application or type or category of application. - (3) In this section, unless the context indicates otherwise, 'the Tribunal' includes a panel of the Tribunal contemplated in subsection (2). - (4) The Tribunal must meet at the time and place determined by the chairperson or in the case of a panel, the presiding officer provided that it must meet at least once per month if there is an application to consider. - (5) If the Tribunal constitutes itself to comprise a panel, the Tribunal must designate at least three members of the Tribunal to be members of that panel, of whom one must at least be a member contemplated in section 71(1)(b).

-- (6) A quorum for a meeting of the Tribunal is the simple majority of its appointed members. - (7) A quorum for a meeting of a panel of the Tribunal is- - (a) the greater of a simple majority of its designated members or - (b) three, if the panel consist of only three members. - (8) Meetings of the Tribunal or a panel of the Tribunal must be held as contemplated in this section and section 78 in accordance with the rules of the Tribunal.
+- (1) Subject to section 78, the Tribunal contemplated in section 70(1)(a) must determine its own internal arrangements, proceedings and procedures and those of its committees by drafting rules for- - (a) the convening of meetings; - (b) the procedure at meetings; and - (c) the frequency of meetings. - (2) The Tribunal may constitute itself to comprise one or more panels to determine- - (a) applications in specific geographical areas; - (b) applications in specific areas within the Municipality; or - (c) a particular application or type or category of application. - (3) In this section, section $\overline{77}$ and section $\overline{78}$, unless the context indicates otherwise, "the Tribunal" includes a panel of the Tribunal contemplated in subsection $\underline{(2)}$. - (4) The Tribunal must meet at the time and place determined by the chairperson or, in the case of a panel, the presiding officer provided that it must meet at least once per month if there is an application to consider. - (5) If the Tribunal constitutes itself to comprise a panel, the Tribunal must designate at least three members of the Tribunal to be members of that panel, of whom one must at least be a member contemplated in section 71(1)(b). - (6) A quorum for a meeting of the Tribunal is the majority of its appointed members. - (7) A quorum for a meeting of a panel of the Tribunal is- - (a) the majority of its designated members; or - (b) three members, if the panel consist of only three members. - (8) Meetings of the Tribunal or a panel of the Tribunal must be held as contemplated in this section and section 78 in accordance with the rules of the Tribunal.